How To Run Successful Facebook Ads for Your Photography Business

 Facebook ads are undoubtedly daunting, and can often result in a waste of money when done incorrectly.
 Photographers can have such a wide range of target demographics, so it’s important to create effective ads to start reaching your ideal clients and book more jobs.
 We recommend running your ads through Facebook’s Business Manager.
 If you haven’t set yours up already, check out this quick guide.
 Once you’re ready, navigate to “Ads Manager” in the top menu bar to get started.
-These are some of our best tips for running successful ads for your photography business:
+Here’s how to run Facebook ads for your photography business.

 FIND YOUR AUDIENCE

 Before you can start actually creating your ad, you’ll want to define your ideal audience so Facebook knows who to target.
 The site lets you narrow down your audience by virtually any description so you can be ultra-selective when choosing your target client if you’d like.

 Not only can you choose age and gender, Facebook also gives you access to a wide variety of demographics, interests, and behaviors.
 If you’re a wedding photographer, you can focus your targeting on couples aged 21-35 who are newly engaged and in your area, all with the click of a button!
 Try experimenting with various audiences depending on what type of clients you’re looking for.

 If you find an audience that works best for you, Facebook will even let you save it so you can use that same targeting for other ads.

 As a photographer, you’re oftentimes looking for clients in the nearby area that you can easily drive to and shoot.
 Once you’ve chosen your ad’s campaign objective and audience, you can also target your ideal client’s location.

 You can be as broad or specific as you want with your targeting along with changing the radius.
 You can also layer your choices – for example, you can choose both Los Angeles and San Diego to target people in both cities.
 This allows you to determine how far and where exactly you’re looking for clients.